-Also the old castle part houses bedrooms, like the bridal suite, among others.
-The building has been extended with a modern and cozy hotel with a restaurant and lounge bar.
+The old castle part houses bedrooms, like the bridal suite, among others.
+The building has been extended with a modern and cosy hotel with a restaurant and lounge bar.
 In its current outfit, Ballygally Castle Hotel is an exciting combination of old and new.

 Part of the old castle and the wall are still standing in Ballygally village.
 The dark history of Ballygally Castle relates to the tallest tower of the castle that you can see on the right top corner of the old castle building.

 During the Civil War, Ballygally Castle was a refuge for Protestants.
 During the Irish Rebellion of 1641, the Irish garrison tried to take it over several times.
 They didn’t have any luck with their attempts, but it didn’t mean James and Isabella would have been safe from tragic misfortunes.

 You see, at those times the castles were only handed down from fathers to sons.
 When Isabella got pregnant, it was obvious that Lord James Shaw desperately hoped for a baby boy.

 As we all know, you can’t always get what you wish for.
 Isabella had a beautiful baby girl.
 Unfortunately, it made James absolutely outraged.